luongtu996/lti-document/README.md

-# Configure the tool

-The following guide shows the steps to configure several popular LMS to work with the Assessment application.
-If your LMS is not listed here, consult your LMS vendor on how to configure LTI application.
-Regardless of the LMS, the typical workflow should remain the same:

-1. Obtain parameters from the registration page: `https://cohota-demo.heyhi.sg/adminv2/lti`
-2. Configure an LTI tool on the LMS using the parameters from step 1.
-3. Obtain parameters from the configured LTI tool.
-4. Configure the Assessment application using the parameters from step 3.

-By now, you should've obtained the following parameters from the registration page.

-- Redirect Url
-- Login Url
-- Config Url

-## Canvas LMS

-The following steps show how to configure an LTI tool on a Canvas LMS.

 ### LTI 1.1

 Please note that the API integration has been deprecated for LTI 1.1, and can only be used with LTI 1.3.
 Consider setting up with LTI 1.3 instead.